code-differently/code-differently-24-q4/lesson_00/amiyah/README.md

 # Mya.README
 *I’m HS graduate learning to adult in this world - starting with improving my skills.
-I’ve been with code differently as a jr developer intern since 2020!Coding isn't completely new but I still need to refresh my memory. <br> I'll figure it out*  ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧
+I’ve been with code differently as a jr developer intern since 2020!
+Coding isn't completely new but I still need to refresh my memory. <br> I'll figure it out*  ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧

 <a href="https://images.app.goo.gl/ww5Jn4V8C5KFxpaC9"><img src="img/banner.png" height="200px" width="100%"/></a>